Easy Pantry Meals are lifesavers when you can't make it to the grocery.

 Eating from your pantry is also much healthier than eating out—and it's more budget-friendly.

 Because we buy a lot of our products in bulk, our kitchen pantry wasn't big enough.
 So, we converted the hall closet into a second pantry.

 I make sure to have a good variety of basic staples, and to rotate my stock as I shop.

 These are what I usually keep on hand for my family of 5:

 Pasta and Noodles

-- Ditalini/acini di pepe/orzo – ditalini is a tiny tube pasta that is perfect for soups like pasta e fagiole (recipe coming soon!).
+Ditalini is a tiny tube pasta that is perfect for soups like Easy Pasta e Fagioli Soup.
 Acini di pepe and orzo are also great for this purpose.
 I've also used orzo in place of rice in risotto-like dishes (for example, Asparagus Orzotto).
 I usually have one box of tiny pasta in my pantry.

 I only keep a couple of types of grains, because my family are fairly adamant about their favorites.